PhD in Applied Mathematics

 Additional Courses

-In addition to the core course requirements, every plan of study must contain at least 12 hours of graduate courses in the mathematical sciences (mathematics, statistics, or computer science).
+In addition to the core course requirements, every plan of study must contain 18-21 hours of graduate courses in the mathematical sciences (mathematics, statistics, or computer science).

 Preliminary Research Project

-Once the student has chosen their doctoral advisor, the student should commence work on their preliminary research project proposed by the advisor.
-The student begins the project by taking a reading course (MATH 6010) under the direction of their advisor in order.
-Once sufficient background knowledge has been attained and actual research has begun, the student enrolls in Doctoral Research Project (MATH 6090) until the completion of the project.
-The preliminary research project concludes with a written document (in the style of an academic journal article) and an oral presentation.
+When the student is nearing the completion of core courses, they should commence work on their preliminary research project (PRP) proposed by a faculty advisor.
+The PRP is a two-semester project involving some light, but original research (6 hours of MATH 6090 taken over two semesters).
+In the first semester, the student begins the project by taking a reading course under the direction of their advisor.
+Once sufficient background knowledge has been attained, in the second semester, the student works on their research and completes the project.
+The PRP concludes with a written document (in the style of an academic journal article) and an oral presentation.

 Qualifying Exam